wandersoncferreira/helm-spotify-plus/README.md

 # Helm Spotify Plus
 A search & play interface for Spotify

 There are several changes to the prior Helm-spotify package.

-Helm is used only to narrow the candidates get from the Spotify API.
+Helm is used here to only narrow the candidates we got from Spotify API requests.

 # How to install
-You can installed this package through [MELPA](https://melpa.org).
+You can installed this package from [MELPA](https://melpa.org).

 ``` emacs-lisp
 M-x package-refresh-contents